fabiorbarbosa/SimplifySchedulerJob/README.md

 Component to facilitate the use of Quartz.NET, and eliminating the complex JobFactory configuration.

 ## Compatibility

-SimplifySchedulerJob supports .NET Core/netstandard 2.0.
+SimplifySchedulerJob supports .NET 6.0/7.0/8.0 and .NET Standard 2.0.

 ## Dependencies

-* Microsoft.AspNetCore.Http.Abstractions 2.2.0
+* Microsoft.Extensions.Configuration.Binder 2.2.0
 * Microsoft.Extensions.DependencyInjection.Abstractions 8.0.2
 * Quartz.AspNetCore 3.13.1

 ## Installation

 With .NET CLI